pacelliv/fund-me-demo/frontend/README.md

-# Storeth Frontend
+# FundMe Frontend

 ## The Graph

-This project queries a Subgraph to get data from events emitted by the FundMe contract, to create a subgraph follow this [tutorial](https://thegraph.com/docs/en/deploying/subgraph-studio/), create the subgraph on Arbitrum Sepolia.
+This project queries a Subgraph to get data from events emitted by the FundMe contract, to create a subgraph follow this [tutorial](https://thegraph.com/docs/en/deploying/subgraph-studio/), create the subgraph on the Arbitrum Sepolia network.

 ## Quickstart